 If you’re going to have an adverse reaction, you’re likely to experience some of these side effects a few hours after drinking Zipfizz (or any other energy drinks for that matter):

 If you consume ZipFizz or any other energy drinks in excess, the possible side effects that you may experience are:

-Just like with any caffeinated products, moderation is the key to maintain a healthy diet.
+Just like with any caffeinated product, moderation is the key to maintaining a healthy diet.

 If you’re healthy, consuming energy drinks such as ZipFizz won’t cause you any harm unless you overdo it.

 Is ZipFizz bad for you?

 ZipFizz isn’t bad for you if you just have one every now and then and the rest of your diet is balanced and healthy.

 Just like any other energy drinks, if you consume them in moderation and don’t have any pre-existing health conditions you will be fine.

 In my opinion, the most “dangerous” ingredients in Zipfizz are vitamin B12 and caffeine.